SciPyCourse2021/notes/05_numpy_dtype/05_numpy_dtype.md

         - `n = 2**nbits` is the number of unique integers that can be represented by an integer data type:
         - unsigned integers range from `0` to `n-1`
         - signed integers range from `-n/2` to `n/2-1`
-        - so, the bigger the integer data type (in bits and therefore bytes (`nbytes = nbits / 8`), the more integer numbers it can represent
+        - so, the bigger the integer data type (in bits and therefore bytes, `nbytes = nbits / 8`), the more integer numbers it can represent
-    - data subtypes are name by their size in *bits*
+    - data subtypes are named by their size in *bits*
     - **unsigned**: `np.uint8`, `np.uint16`, `np.uint32`, `np.uint64` use 1, 2, 4 and 8 bytes
     - **signed**: `np.int8`, `np.int16`, `np.int32`, `np.int64` use 1, 2, 4 and 8 bytes
     - can calculate max/min values of each int dtype, or use `np.iinfo()`, e.g. `np.iinfo(np.int8)`
         - access results using `.max` and `.min` attributes
+    - check data type of an array using the `.dtype` attribute.
+    - what's the default integer array datatype on your machine?
-    - init arrays to the desired data type by using the `dtype` kwarg:
+    - override the default: init arrays to the desired data type by using the `dtype` kwarg:
         - `a = np.zeros(5, dtype=np.uint8)` - smallest unsigned int
         - `b = np.zeros(5, dtype=np.int8)` - smallest signed int
     - integer overflow when assigning values: